The semester fee is currently €204,30.

 After the introductory phase students can choose to follow one of three study tracks.
 Students of the Economics track can freely choose their specialization(s) from a wide range of modules, including courses from other departments such as Business Mathematics, Political Science, and Sociology.
 Students can make an appointment with a member of the Department at the beginning of the specialization phase to discuss their choices.
 In the Competition and Regulation Economics track electives are complemented by specialized mandatory courses in the fields of competition policy and regulation economics.
 Furthermore opportunities for internships, field trips, and other forms of collaboration with our partners are offered.
 The third track – Economic Research – gives a number of outstanding students the opportunity to enter into a fast-track program for acquiring a doctorate.

 Depending on your field of study (Economics, Competition and Regulation Economics, or Economic Research) and your chosen specialization(s), our program will prepare you for a top position in management or administration (e.g. in consulting, in the manufacturing or service industry, in banks, public administration, international organizations or non-profit organizations) or in research.
+The University of Mannheim wants to support you in preparing and planning your career.
+As part of the pilot project STEP by STEP, we are offering workshops and information events to prepare you for your entry into the (German) labor market.

 The master’s program is taught entirely in English.
 German language proficiency is not required.